JerkingFan/Tarkov-money/README.md

  - the price of which exceeds 0 rubles on the trading platform
  - the function of sorting these items by price is also implemented, both in ascending and descending order.

-The API from the https://github.com/the-hideout/tarkov-api?ysclid=luk9beysr4856212539 you specified is used to run the application.
+The API from the [tarkov-api](https://github.com/the-hideout/tarkov-api?ysclid=luk9beysr4856212539) we specified is used to run the application.